wzx123wzx/ESIS/README.md

   </tr>
 </table>

+# How to use our code
+## Data
+You can use UAV image dataset from Dronemapper website [at this link](https://dronemapper.com/sample_data/) or your own dataset with GPS information to test our code.

+## Requirements and Installation
+Our code is implemented on a linux system.
+In order to run our code, you need to make sure that you have all the required python packages and enough RAM.
+You can find the list of packages we installed on our conda environment at [this text file](requirements.txt).
+It is very important to install the same versions of some of these packages in order for the code to run.

+## Running
+Set "images_path" in the [Main.py](py/Main.py) with your dataset path (make sure that there are only images in your folder and the image has GPS information).
+Then, set your configuration in the [Settings_manager.py](py/Settings_manager.py) and run [Main.py](py/Main.py).

 # Cite our paper
 If you find this method and the paper interesting and useful for your research, please cite our paper using
 ```